Modifying & Terminating Spousal Support

 Retirement of Spouse

-The retirement of the spouse paying support is also considered as a material change of circumstances for the purpose of modifying a support order.
+The retirement of the spouse paying support is also considered a material change of circumstances for the purpose of modifying a support order.
 It is contrary to law and public policy to require the supporting spouse to work beyond the usual retirement age of 65 just to keep up with support payments.

 Termination of Support